Torxed/python3-nodin/README.md

 python3-nodin
 =============

-A Arborjs.org version based on pyglet and python3.
+A Arborjs.org version based on python3 and pyglet.